 Below I’ve compiled a list of the leads that have made me feel every emotion in the book… and then some.

 Warning: As always, there will be spoilers in my list.
 Please proceed at your own risk.

 Kim Boong Do and Choi Hee Jin from Queen In Hyun’s Man was a delightful masterpiece for me.
 And the chemistry?
 I saw fireworks every time they interacted.
 I especially thought their story was bewitching as they slowly fell in love.
 Also, I just loved every moment they spent together in the library or when Hee Jin always waited for Boong Do to return from traveling back to Joseon times.
 At the end of the day, this drama put me through a spectrum of emotion and it was thanks to some great writing, beautiful cinematography, and amazing chemistry between the leads.
 This is one couple I won’t easily forget.
-Bonus tidbit: In fact, Boong Do and Hee Jin are actually my desktop wallpaper right now.
+Bonus tidbit: In fact, Boong Do and Hee Jin are still my desktop wallpaper as of 2/16/19.

 Choi Kang Joo and Na Doo Rim from Bride of the Century never stray far from my mind as they were the first couple of a currently airing show I fell in love with.
 Whether it was the sweet potatoes, that adorable kitten, or the way they faced off with each other, it wasn’t hard to grow fond of them rather quickly.
 I hold Kang Joo and Doo Rim in a special place of my heart as I really thought their story was quite beautiful and powerful.
 I could have done without some parts of the drama, but Kang Joo and Doo Rim really set a high bar in the romance department for me.